cockroachdb/docs/v1.1/deploy-cockroachdb-on-aws-insecure.md

   - Any user, connecting as `root`, can read or write any data in your cluster.
   - There is no network encryption or authentication, and thus no confidentiality.

-- For guidance on cluster topology, clock synchronization, and file descriptor limits, see [Recommended Production Settings](recommended-production-settings.html).
+- For guidance on cluster topology, clock synchronization, cache and SQL memory size, and file descriptor limits, see [Recommended Production Settings](recommended-production-settings.html).

 - All instances running CockroachDB should be members of the same Security Group.